NGC Bocas Lit Fest: The Bocas Henry Swanzy Award

 The Bocas Henry Swanzy Award for Distinguished Service to Caribbean Letters (named after the influential producer of the BBC radio programme Caribbean Voices that ran from 1943 to 1958) was inaugurated at the 2013 NGC Bocas Lit Fest, as an "annual lifetime achievement award to recognise service to Caribbean literature by editors, publishers, critics, broadcasters, and others".

-In 2013 the award was made to John La Rose (posthumously) and Sarah White of New Beacon Books.
+In 2013, the award was made to John La Rose (posthumously) and Sarah White of New Beacon Books.
 In 2014, the award was jointly won by Professors Kenneth Ramchand and Gordon Rohlehr.
 The 2015 recipient was Margaret Busby.
 The 2016 award went to Jeremy Poynting of Peepal Tree Press.
-In 2017 the award went to Joan Dayal, the owner of one of Trinidad and Tobago's leading independent bookshops, Paperbased Book Store.
-The 2018 honor went to Anne Walmsley, previously an editor and publisher for Longman Caribbean and Africa, who produced two key Caribbean literature anthologies: The Sun’s Eye and Facing the Sea.
+In 2017, the award went to Joan Dayal, the owner of one of Trinidad and Tobago's leading independent bookshops, Paperbased Book Store.
+The 2018 honour went to Anne Walmsley, previously an editor and publisher for Longman Caribbean and Africa, who produced two key Caribbean literature anthologies: The Sun’s Eye and Facing the Sea.
+In 2019, the awardee was publisher Ian Randle.
+The 2021 recipients were Edward Baugh and Mervyn Morris, both professors emeriti of the University of the West Indies.
+Merle Hodge and Funso Aiyejina won the 2022 award.
+Trinidad-born scholar Sandra Pouchet Paquet received the award in 2023, and Guyana-born publisher Arif Ali was announced as the 2024 winner.
+In 2025, The Journal of West Indian Literature was honoured with the award.